Transforming healthcare through mathematical, computational and biomedical research.

-Through our unique approach to career development, members of the Centre have sponsored or mentored 15 independently funded research fellows.
+Through our unique approach to career development, members of the Centre have sponsored or mentored 16 independently funded research fellows.
 Several have gone on to establish their own independent laboratories in Universities across the UK.
-At present we have four current or former MRC Fellowship holders in the team.
+At present we have four current or former MRC Fellowship holders in the team and an ERUK Emerging Leader Fellow.
 Would you like to be next?
 We are always eager to hear from people who want to join us and support our mission.

 Find out more about our recent work in the Annual Report 2022.